Share Signet with another family!

 1. A week or two into the summer after your sophomore year (possibly with the help of test prep experts) decide whether to focus on the ACT or SAT (see here for guidance on how to do so).
 Then, take a full-length, official practice test, preferably on a Saturday morning.

-2. Use your practice test results to set a target score and devise a study plan.
+2. Use your practice test results to set a target score, determine a first test date, and devise a study plan.
 See our post on how to self-study or talk to one of our test experts for help in designing a curriculum that will get you to your target score.

-3. Study and practice in preparation for a test in the winter of your junior year.
+3. Study and practice in preparation for a first test sometime in your junior year.
 Six months should be enough time for most students to review content, master strategies, and take multiple practice tests, especially if you are working with a tutor.

-5. Depending on how you do, you may want to retake your chosen test.
+4. Depending on how you do, you may want to retake your chosen test.
 Most students take the ACT or SAT two times, so don’t worry about it “looking bad.”
 We do recommend, however, that students don’t take either test more than three times.
-You can retest in April or June for the ACT, and you can re-test in March or May for the SAT.
-However, save the June SAT date for any SAT II subject tests you may need to take, as it’s best to do these right after your classes in the subject have ended.

-We don’t recommend waiting until the fall to retake the ACT or SAT for a few reasons:
+We don’t recommend waiting until senior fall to retake the ACT or SAT for a few reasons:

 1. You want to capitalize on all the studying you’ve been doing and keep up your momentum.